 - connected_to_server ( )

-Emitted whenever this MultiplayerAPI’s network_peer successfully connected to a server.
+Emitted when this MultiplayerAPI’s network_peer successfully connected to a server.
 Only emitted on clients.

 - connection_failed ( )

-Emitted whenever this MultiplayerAPI’s network_peer fails to establish a connection to a server.
+Emitted when this MultiplayerAPI’s network_peer fails to establish a connection to a server.
 Only emitted on clients.

 - network_peer_connected ( int id )